Francis Nash: Early life and family

 Nash was born around 1742 in Amelia County, Virginia (in an area that would later become Prince Edward County) to John and Ann Owen Nash.
 His parents were originally from Wales, and several of his seven siblings, including at least one brother, were born there.
 One of Nash's brothers was Abner Nash, who later became a statesman in North Carolina.

 By 1763, Francis Nash had moved along with Abner to Childsburgh, which later became Hillsborough.
 There Francis started a law practice, and became a clerk of court in 1763, a position which paid an annual stipend of £100 sterling.
 The Nash brothers also owned substantial property in the town, and established a mill on the Eno River, while Francis invested in a local store.
 From 1764 to 1765, he served his first term in the North Carolina Assembly representing Orange County.

 In 1770, Nash married Sarah Moore, the daughter of colonial jurist Maurice Moore, niece of James Moore, and sister of future United States Supreme Court Justice Alfred Moore.
-Their union produced two daughters: Ann, who died as a child, and Sarah, who went on to marry John Waddell, the son of North Carolina colonial soldier Hugh Waddell.
+Their union produced two daughters: Ann, who went under the guardianship of Peter Mallett and James Gardiner in 1785, and later married James Wallace, and Sarah, who went on to marry John Waddell, the son of North Carolina colonial soldier Hugh Waddell.
 Sarah was the grandmother to American Civil War Confederate blockade runner James Iredell Waddell.
 Francis Nash had two children out of wedlock, one of whom some scholars identify as a son also named Francis Nash, possibly born in 1770 or 1771.
 The mother of one of the children was reported as Hillsborough barmaid Ruth Jackson.
 Francis Nash the elder provided Jackson with property west of Hillsborough, and several slaves.